arvigeus/AZ-204/Questions/Functions.md

 ---

-Question: You are developing a global web application with users from different geographical locations.
-Some users are experiencing slow response times due to the distance between their location and the server's location.
-What can be implemented to improve the response times for these users?

-- [ ] Implementing Sticky Sessions
+Question: Which Azure Functions hosting plan is most suitable for always-on workloads that require full control over scaling rules and consistently allocated infrastructure resources?

-- [x] Implementing a Content Delivery Network (CDN)
+- [x] Dedicated Plan
-- [ ] Implementing a Failover Mechanism
+- [ ] Premium Plan
-- [ ] Implementing Asynchronous Request Handling
+- [ ] Container Apps Plan

-Answer: Implementing a Content Delivery Network (CDN).
-A CDN can cache the application's content at various points of presence (PoPs) around the world, reducing the distance between users and the server and improving response times.
+Answer: The Dedicated Plan runs on the Azure App Service Plan, which is ideal for always-on workloads, supports manual and rule-based autoscaling, and provides predictable resource allocation.
+It’s best when your functions are part of a larger app that’s running continuously and you want full control over the hosting environment.

 ---

-Question: Which of the following Azure Functions hosting plans is best when predictive scaling and costs are required?
+Question: Which Azure Functions hosting plan is most suitable for always-on workloads that require event-driven auto-scaling?

-- [ ] Functions Premium Plan
+- [ ] Dedicated Plan
-- [x] Dedicated plan
+- [x] Premium Plan
-- [ ] Consumption plan
+- [ ] Consumption Plan

-Answer: Dedicated plans run in App service which supports setting autoscaling rules based on predictive usage.
+Answer: Both Premium and Dedicated plans supports always-on workloads, but only Premium supports event-driven auto-scaling (Dedicated supports only manual or rule-based auto-scaling).

 ---